BIGJRA/BIGJRA.github.io/rejuv.md

 Head back to where you had the battle, then talk to Melia to get *HM03 Surf!*

-First thing’s first: we can now explore all the bodies of water we want with Surf.
-There’re just a few things we can do on the pier and shore areas, then we’ll continue in the jungle.
+First thing's first: we can now explore all the bodies of water we want with Surf.
+There're just a few things we can do on the pier and shore areas, then we'll continue in the jungle.

 Start back at the first island map, where the shop is.